 Robert "Bobby" Kotick, CEO, Activision Blizzard, discusses his company's purchase of 85 percent of Vivendi's stake for $8.2 billion.
 He says the acquisition will result in a more efficient capital structure.

-The "Squawk Box" news team discusses some of the morning's most provocative headlines, including a story about poor interviewing skills of recent college graduates.
+The "Squawk Box" news team discusses some of the morning's most provocative headlines.

 Don't start your trading day without finding out what CNBC's Jim Cramer is watching ahead of the opening bell.